 London School of Economics and Political Science (LSE)

 Located in the heart of London, The London School of Economics (officially the London School of Economics and Political Science, often referred to as LSE) is a great place for students to experience life in a dynamic city like London.
 London is a city where there are always things to do to suit your mood.
+LSE student life one of the most sought after routines that involves a number of events and ceremonies as well.

 LSE is a great place to cut your teeth especially if you’re interested in a career in Political Science.
 QS ranks LSE, London is 2nd in the world for Political Science.
-Commanding an impressive 71% international student population, the student life in LSE is as exciting as it is challenging.
+Commanding an impressive 71% international student population, the student life in LSE uni is as exciting as it is challenging.

 LSE offers almost 40 undergraduate degrees across social science and over 160 programmes for its graduate study.
 Students can be rest assured that lectures will be administered by world-class faculty, most of whom are on the top of their respective fields.
 LSE, London not only excels in academia but also has an impressive sport, culture, media, volunteering, arts and music programme.